MamaFati/codeDeploy/README.md

 ```bash
 $ https://github.com/AbuDev22/todoApp-django.git
 ```
-You will need django to be installed in you computer to run this app, Head over to https://www.djangoproject.com/download/ for the download guide
+You will need django to be installed in you computer to run this app, Head over to https://www.djangoproject.com/download/ for the download guid.

-Once you have downloaded django, go to the cloned repo directory and run the following command
+Once you have downloaded django. go to the cloned repo directory and run the following command

 ```bash
 $ python manage.py makemigrations